Feynman diagram: Scalar propagator

 Strictly speaking, this is an approximation: the lattice propagator is:

 But near k = 0, for field fluctuations long compared to the lattice spacing, the two forms coincide.

-It is important to emphasize that the delta functions contain factors of 2π, so that they cancel out the 2π factors in the measure for k integrals.
+The delta functions contain factors of 2π, so that they cancel out the 2π factors in the measure for k integrals.

 where δ_{D}(k) is the ordinary one-dimensional Dirac delta function.
 This convention for delta-functions is not universal—some authors keep the factors of 2π in the delta functions (and in the k-integration) explicit.

 Equation of motion

 The form of the propagator can be more easily found by using the equation of motion for the field.
 From the Lagrangian, the equation of motion is:

 and in an expectation value, this says:

 Where the derivatives act on x, and the identity is true everywhere except when x and y coincide, and the operator order matters.
 The form of the singularity can be understood from the canonical commutation relations to be a delta-function.
 Defining the (Euclidean) Feynman propagator Δ as the Fourier transform of the time-ordered two-point function (the one that comes from the path-integral):